firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/FireAxe-Overview.rst

 exchange latency `AWS PCIe Peer to Peer Guides <https://github.com/awslabs/aws-fpga-app-notes/tree/master/Using-PCIe-Peer2Peer>`_.
 The f1.16xlarge and f1.4xlarge instances each contain multiple FPGAs(8 or 2 respectively)
 that can send and receive AXI4 transactions directly to/from one another without going through the host.
-This provides the simulator up to 1MHz target frequency.
+This provides the simulator up to 1MHz of simulation throughput.

 Local FPGAs w/ QSFP Cables
 ---------------------------